Dynamics of composite symplectic Dehn twists: Introduction

 \subsection{Speculations on the complexity of the dynamics of composite Dehn twists}

-It is important to point out that the above study does not reveal all the complexity of the dynamics of composite symplectic Dehn twists.
-In this section and Section \ref{me}, we discuss the richness of the dynamics of composite symplectic Dehn twists.
+It is important to note that the study presented so far does not uncover the full complexity of the dynamics of composite symplectic Dehn twists.
+In this section, we aim to discuss the richness of the dynamics of composite symplectic Dehn twists.

-In hyperbolic dynamics, an important indicator of the complexity of a differentiable dynamical system is the positive metric entropy for the volume measure.
-From Pesin entropy formula (see Theorem \ref{pef}), this is equivalent to positive Lyapunov exponent on a positive measure set, where the Lyapunov exponent is defined as $\lambda(x):= \limsup_{n\to \infty} \frac{\log |Df^n(x)|}{n}$ for a map $f: M\to M$ and $x\in M$.
-If positive metric entropy is established, then strong conclusions on ergodicity can be drawn.
-However, in general it is very hard to establish the positive metric entropy result for a given concrete system.
-One prominent example in this direction is the {\it standard map} $f: \mathbb T^2\to \mathbb T^2$ via $(x,y)\mapsto (x+y+\epsilon \sin x, y+\epsilon\sin x)$.
-It is conjectured that the map has positive metric entropy for Lebesgue measure for all $\epsilon>0$.
-In order for topologists to appreciate the conjecture, we reinterpret it as follows.
-For a map with Anosov mapping class in $\mathrm{SL}_2\Z$ such as $\left( \right)$ as well as its small perturbations, it is easy to show that the metric entropy is positive.
-However, a reducible element such as $\left( \right)$ has zero metric entropy.
-The standard map is an element with mapping class $\left( \right)$ and we would like to show that the complicated dynamical behaviors appears naturally by perturbing $\left( \right)$.
-However, the conjecture turns out to be extremely difficult.
+In the field of hyperbolic dynamics, a significant indicator of the complexity of a differentiable dynamical system is the presence of positive metric entropy with respect to the volume measure.
+This is equivalent to having a positive Lyapunov exponent on a set of positive measure, where the Lyapunov exponent is defined as $\lambda(x) := \limsup_{n\to \infty} \frac{\log |Df^n(x)|}{n}$ for a map $f: M\to M$ and $x\in M$.
+The existence of positive metric entropy allows for strong conclusions regarding ergodicity.
+However, establishing positive metric entropy for a given system is generally a highly challenging task.

+A prominent example in this context is the ``standard map" $f: \mathbb{T}^2 \to \mathbb{T}^2$ defined by $(x,y) \mapsto (x+y+\epsilon \sin(x), y+\epsilon \sin(x))$.
+It is conjectured that this map exhibits positive metric entropy for the Lebesgue measure, for all $\epsilon > 0$.
+To help topologists appreciate this conjecture, we can reframe it as follows: For a map with an Anosov mapping class in $\mathrm{SL}_2(\mathbb{Z})$ such as $\left( \right)$, as well as its small perturbations, it is relatively straightforward to establish positive metric entropy.
+However, for a reducible element such as $\left( \right)$, the metric entropy is zero.
+The standard map corresponds to an element with the mapping class $\left( \right)$, and we would like to show that the complicated dynamical behaviors appear naturally by perturbing $\left( \right)$.
+However, proving this conjecture has proven to be an extremely difficult task.
+From the same perspective, it is known that for $\dim(M)=4$ or $12$ the compositions of Dehn twists $\tau_1^k\tau_2^\ell$, where $k,l\in 2\mathbb{Z}$, are isotopic to the identity but symplectically nontrivial \cite{Se}.
+This implies that we obtain diffeomorphisms with trivial mapping class but intricate dynamics.

-From the same viewpoint, our composite Dehn twists $\tau_1^k\tau_2^\ell,k,l\in 2\Z$ is known to be isotopic to identity but symplectically nontrivial \cite{Se}.
-Thus, in the spirit of the standard map conjecture, we also conjecture that the measure theoretic entropy $\tau=\tau_1^k\tau_2^\ell$ as in Theorem \ref{2twists} is also positive.
+Motivated by the analogy with the standard map conjecture, we put forward the following conjecture: the measure-theoretic entropy of the composition $\tau_1^k\tau_2^\ell$ as described in Theorem \ref{2twists} is positive.